Don’t try these unless you have made a copy of your Second Life furniture first!

 Dutchie’s Second Life sex furniture has options to play several animations in long series for hands-free play, but also each submenu is created as a short natural sequence of animations.
 If you like to slow down or speed up the timing of the sequences in your furniture, you can change this in the sequence notecards.

-Make a copy of your furniture before you start.
-Then right-click the furniture, choose edit, go to the Content tab and wait for the content to load.
+Right-click the furniture, choose edit, go to the Content tab, and wait for the content to load.
 This can be a while with larger engines.

 Find the script with the name of the sequence you want to change, like “Loving”.
 In later engines these have [AV] before the name, like “[AV]Loving”.
 Double click on the script to open it.
 (If it does not open when you do this, it means the content has not loaded fully for you yet.)